Updated: 800G – nothing but the facts

 800G is a hot topic of discussion in the optical industry today – it’s everywhere!
 And as is customary when a new technology emerges, there are various opinions and speculation as to the value and expected rate of adoption, especially these days when lab access and live trials pose a unique challenge.
 Who has real product?
 Is anyone going to deploy 800G in the near term?
 Are there technological and operational barriers that still need to be overcome?

-As the only vendor with available 800G product shipping today, we are in the unique and fortunate position here at Ciena where we don’t need to speculate.
+As the only vendor with commercially available 800G product shipping today (since April 2020), we are in the unique and fortunate position here at Ciena where we don’t need to speculate.

 Curious to know the facts around 800G deployments?

-In just over three months of commercial availability of WaveLogic 5 Extreme, Ciena has shipped more than 1,000 coherent modems to over 30 customers around the globe, all of whom are actively deploying 800G in their networks.
+In just over nine months of commercial availability of WaveLogic 5 Extreme, Ciena has shipped more than 6,000 coherent modems to over 75 customers around the globe, all of whom are actively deploying the technology in their networks.
+The rate of early technology adoption is impressive - more than twice as fast as the ramp of competitive 600G solutions, as can be seen from the Cignal AI graph below (source: Transport Applications Report).

-In this blog, I’ll share details of these deployments, and answers to the most common questions we receive, so you can cut through the hype and get to the facts about 800G.
+In this blog, I’ll share details of these deployments, and insights behind the strong ramp, so you can cut through the hype and get to the facts about 800G.

-Let’s first cover what we mean by 800G.
-Here, we are talking about state of the art programmable coherent optical technology that operates at high baud (90-100G symbols/second) and is capable of processing and transporting more capacity than has been previously possible over a single optical channel or wavelength, up to 800 billion bits per second.
+First, let’s cover what we mean by 800G.
+Here, we are talking about state-of-the-art programmable coherent optical technology that operates at high baud (90-100G symbols/second) and is capable of processing and transporting more capacity than has been previously possible over a single optical channel or wavelength, up to 800 billion bits per second.

 With an 800G solution, network operators, service and content providers can transport more throughput for every wavelength they deploy or extend wavelengths across longer distances without regeneration.

-In fact, in just over three months of commercial availability, and not including shipments for lab testing, Ciena has shipped more than 1,000 coherent modems worldwide to over 30 customers who are in various stages of actively deploying WaveLogic 5 Extreme in their networks.
+In fact, in just over nine months of commercial availability, Ciena has shipped more than 6,000 coherent modems worldwide to over 75 customers who are in various stages of actively deploying WaveLogic 5 Extreme in their networks.

 Who are the early adopters?

 As I’ve talked about before, customers are demanding more from their optical networks in different ways, and this is evident in the diversity of network operators deploying WaveLogic 5 Extreme.
-It isn’t just one type of customer, but service and content providers, subsea operators and research and education institutions.
+It isn’t just one type of customer, but service, cloud and content providers, subsea operators and research and education network providers.
 All are operators that require high-capacity connectivity and want to get the most efficiencies out of their deployed fiber.

-For which applications is WaveLogic 5 Extreme being used for to date?
+For which networking applications is WaveLogic 5 Extreme being used for to date?

 Well, it's not just one factor.
-The incredibly fast adoption rate of WaveLogic 5 Extreme, despite the physical lab access restrictions present in today’s environment, is a strong testament to the following:
+The incredibly fast adoption rate of WaveLogic 5 Extreme, which is more than twice as fast as the ramp of competitive 600G solutions, is a strong testament to the following:

 - Trust in Ciena solution performance and reliability, accelerating standardization cycles (trust that each one of us at Ciena take very seriously)